Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 ### Tutorials

-[REWORD AS RELEVANT TO YOUR COURSE] Tutorials are to help you get started in a topic.
-They are graded on completion only.
+Tutorials are to help you get started in a topic.
+They are **graded on completion only**.

 - [Do Cool Stuff Tutorial]()